 UWCNM's Emergency Fund supports two types of emergency grant requests:

-- For agencies currently receiving a UWCNM Community Fund grant that experience an unexpected capital emergency that threatens the agency’s ability to deliver core services, especially the program funded by UWCNM, such as roof collapse, HVAC failure, plumbing/electrical, fire/water damage.
+For agencies in the four-county area that UWCNM serves that experience an unexpected capital emergency that threatens the agency’s ability to deliver core services, especially the program funded by UWCNM, such as roof collapse, HVAC failure, plumbing/electrical, and/or fire/water damage.

-Once the emergency situation has passed or otherwise been resolved, the agency must send a final report to UWCNM's Vice President of Community Impact.
-The report should be no more than one page and include exactly how the grant funds were used, the number of people served (if appropriate), how the emergency situation was resolved, any related future plans and details about the reimbursement of the grant funds.
+Once the emergency situation has passed or otherwise been resolved, the agency must send a final report to UWCNM's Grants Manager at Melissa.Fox@uwcnm.org.
+The report should be no more than 1000 words and include exactly how the grant funds were used, the number of people served (if appropriate), how the emergency situation was resolved, any related future plans to preclude a re-occurrence of the emergency situation and details about the reimbursement of the grant funds.